PwCUK-CTO/ScatterBee_Analysis/README.md

 insert stack mod image...

 To fix this, go to the line with the API call, press `Alt+K`, and set the value to be `0xc`.
 This will tell IDA that the stack has 3 arguments cleaned up as `GetModuleNameW` takes 3 arguments and is a `__stdcall` function and will allow IDA to recalculate the local stacks usage for the current function.
+Alternatively, explicitly setting the function prototype to the correct definition should also cleanup these cases.

 ## Reversing a malicious ScatterBee payload
 ScatterBee payloads can either be encoded using a stream cipher, or AES with a key generated from MD5 hashing.
 Once you have identified a malicious file you can try to decode it using `ScatterDecodePayload.py`.